janus-idp/backstage-showcase/showcase-docs/auth.md

           # tokenEndpointAuthMethod: ${AUTH_OIDC_TOKEN_ENDPOINT_METHOD}
           # tokenSignedResponseAlg: ${AUTH_OIDC_SIGNED_RESPONSE_ALG}
           # scope: ${AUTH_OIDC_SCOPE}
           ## Auth provider will try each resolver until it succeeds.
-Comment out the resolvers you do not want
+Uncomment the resolvers you want to use to override the default resolver: `emailLocalPartMatchingUserEntityName`
-          signIn:
+          # signIn:
-            resolvers:
+          #  resolvers:
-              - resolver: preferredUsernameMatchingUserEntityName
+          #    - resolver: preferredUsernameMatchingUserEntityName
-              - resolver: emailMatchingUserEntityProfileEmail
+          #    - resolver: emailMatchingUserEntityProfileEmail
-              - resolver: emailLocalPartMatchingUserEntityName
+          #    - resolver: emailLocalPartMatchingUserEntityName
   ```

 In an example using Keycloak for authentication with the OIDC provider, there are a few steps that need to be taken to get everything working: